Updated Jan. 13, 2021

 - Wintersession courses will take place January 4-8.

 Free, walk-up monitoring testing for law students, faculty, and staff is offered Monday through Friday at several locations across campus.
 Those seeking testing must bring their Buff OneCard and first complete their Buff Pass.
 This is a saliva-based test and those who are tested will receive a notification only if their test is positive.
+Additionally, from Monday, Nov.
+23, 2020, to Friday, Jan.
+8, 2021, CU Boulder faculty, staff, and students with a Buff OneCard can bring their immediate family/members of their household to participate in the campus surveillance monitoring program.
 Learn more.

 Students, faculty, and staff should plan to visit a COVID-19 monitoring testing location 48–72 hours before leaving the Boulder/Denver area to protect family and friends.
 Learn more about what to do if traveling soon.